Subhadip-Paul2006/Games-Using-Python/README.md

 The long-term goal of this repository is to build a **single platform (Web App / Android App)** that hosts multiple classic games developed using Python.

-These games are currently being built and tested individually.
+These games are currently being built and tested individuall

+y.
 In the future, they will be integrated into a **centralized gaming application** where users can:

 - Browse and play multiple classic games